2026 MCAT Test Dates and Score Release Dates

 Medical School Chance Predictor

 If you have a low GPA compared to other matriculants, you’ll need to make up for that in different areas, such as your MCAT score.
-If you have a low MCAT score in comparison, you will need to ensure you build a cohesive and compelling narrative that ties your entire application together.
+If you have a low MCAT score, you will need to ensure you build a cohesive, compelling narrative that ties your entire application together.

 While you have the option to retake the MCAT, it’s a draining process that will take time and energy away from other essential aspects of your application.